 Free Beginner’s Shakuhachi Lesson Course

 Below you will find Jon’s in-depth videos on the fundamentals of playing the shakuhachi (this replaces his “free introductory shakuhachi lesson” offer).
-In these videos, Jon covers all of the essentials.
-From how to hold shakuhachi of various lengths to getting your first sounds.
-After the videos further down below, Jon takes a more in-depth look at how to safely hold shakuhachi, particularly for those with small hands.
+In these videos, Jon covers many of the essentials, from how to hold shakuhachi of various lengths to getting your first sounds.
+Further down below, past the videos, Jon gives a more in-depth look at how to safely hold shakuhachi, particularly for those with small hands.

 A shakuhachi lesson on holding shakuhachi, especially with small hands